-- Daily Mass and Sunday Mass at 8:00 AM Sunday on EWTN, from the EWTN Chapel and offered by the Franciscan Missionaries of the Eternal Word (rebroadcasts at noon, 7:00 PM, and midnight)
+- Daily Mass and Sunday Mass at 8:00 AM on EWTN, from the EWTN Chapel and offered by the Franciscan Missionaries of the Eternal Word (rebroadcasts at noon, 7:00 PM, and midnight)

 - Various times from Archdiocese of Baltimore parishes; list at https://www.archbalt.org/online-mass/

-Also, links to the following masses (streaming and recorded) are available at http://www.catholictv.org/shows/santa-misa
+Also, links to the following masses (streaming and recorded) are available at CatholicTV:

 - CatholicTV Mass (daily) at 9:30 AM https://www.catholictv.org/catholictv-mass.html

 - Sunday Mass from Notre Dame’s Basilica of the Sacred Heart in South Bend, Indiana at 10:00 AM ET at https://www.catholictv.org/notre-dame-mass.html